pzerger/cisspexamcram/Homework.md

 4.	**Targeted reading**.
 As always, do some targeted reading to brush up on your weak subjects from Domain 3 quizzes.

-In time allows, watch another video from the CISSP 2025 playlist
+5. In time allows, watch another video from the CISSP 2025 playlist.

 [back to top](#homework-and-session-replays)